YuxinxinChen/YuxinxinChen.github.io/_posts/2017-10-15-gunrock-cc.md

 The strongly connected components are tracked in a collection of disjoint sets (union-find data structure), which we represent using a map: S: V => 2^V with the invariant: for any v, w in V: w belongs to S(v) <=> S(v) = S(w).
 We denote an edge (v, v') in E as v -> v'. post(v) is a successors function: post(v) = {w|v -> w}.
 S(a) \ S(b) will get a set of elements in S(a) but not in S(b). \ means excluding here.
 UNITE function on S mergers two mapped sets.

 The algorithm of each work is based on DFS and Set operations.
 It use recursion to push connecting nodes and when it pushes a node already in stack, it forms a cycle then is a SCC (because SCC are formed with cycles).
 More strict proof of its correctness is in its [paper](https://dl.acm.org/citation.cfm?id=2851161).
 Anyway, UFSCC_P itself can find a (partial) SCC.
 Then P workers randomly process th graph starting from v0 and prune each other's search space by communicating parts of the graph that have been processed.

+### Irregular Algorithms??
+Ordered or unordered??

+Many problems are irregular since they use pointer-based data structures such as trees and graphs.
+So how's the structure of parallelism and locality in irregular algorithm?
+A major complication is that dependences in irregular algorithm